DeepkumarMulapakula/aks-private-cluster-example/RaincodeIMSql/readme.md

     ```
     kubectl apply -f  imsql-processingserver.yaml
     ```
-- View the running pod and access the terminal of ProcessingServer container by executing below command
+- View the running pod and access the terminal of ProcessingServer container by executing below command, you might need to set the namespace to current by executing set context command first
     ```
+    kubectl config set-context --current –namespace=$NAMESPACE
     kubectl get pods -o wide
     kubectl exec -it pod/$POD_NAME -- /bin/bash
     ```